Texas Teacher of the Year

 Honoring Excellence in the Classroom

 Texas Teacher of the Year is the highest honor that the State of Texas can bestow upon a teacher.
-Facilitated by TASA since 2011, the program annually recognizes and rewards teachers who have demonstrated outstanding leadership and excellence in teaching.
+The official State of Texas program, facilitated by TASA since 2011, annually recognizes and rewards teachers who have demonstrated outstanding leadership and excellence in teaching.

 Eligibility & Selection Process